ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/6-flow-data-to-view-1.md

 layout: learningpathall
 ---

-StateFlow and SharedFlow are [Flow APIs](https://developer.android.com/kotlin/flow) that enable flows to optimally emit state updates and emit values to multiple consumers.
+[SharedFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#sharedflow) and [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#stateflow) are [Kotlin Flow](https://developer.android.com/kotlin/flow) APIs that enable Flows to optimally emit state updates and emit values to multiple consumers.

-In this learning path, you will have the opportunity to experiment with both [SharedFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#sharedflow) and [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#stateflow).
+In this learning path, you will have the opportunity to experiment with both `SharedFlow` and `StateFlow`.
 This chapter will focus on SharedFlow while the next chapter will focus on StateFlow.

-SharedFlow is a general-purpose, hot flow that can emit values to multiple subscribers.
+`SharedFlow` is a general-purpose, hot flow that can emit values to multiple subscribers.
 It is highly configurable, allowing you to set the replay cache size, buffer capacity, etc.

 ## Expose UI events in SharedFlow